duffau/pres/boosting/pydata-cph/slides.md

 - An ensemble method in Machine Learning
 - A way of combining so-called weak learner
-- into a powerful comittee i.e. by some means og aggregation or averaging
+- into a powerful committee i.e. by some means og aggregation or averaging

 :::